wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 Practical implementation of ECIES encryption in PowerAuth accounts for a typical request-response cycle, since encrypting RESTful API requests and responses is the most common use-case.

 Client implementation creates an encryptor object that allows encrypting the request and decrypting the response.
-When encrypting the request, encryptor object accepts a `byte[]` and a public key (for example, `MASTER_SERVER_PUBLIC_KEY`) and produces an instance of `ECIESPayload` class.
-After it receives an encrypted response from the server, which is essentially another instance of `ECIESPayload`, it is able to use the original encryption context (the shared encryption keys) to decrypt the response.
+When encrypting the request, encryptor object accepts a `byte[]` and a public key (for example, `MASTER_SERVER_PUBLIC_KEY`) and produces an instance of `EciesPayload` class.
+After it receives an encrypted response from the server, which is essentially another instance of `EciesPayload`, it is able to use the original encryption context (the shared encryption keys) to decrypt the response.

 Server implementation creates a decryptor object that allows decrypting the original request data and encrypting the response.
 When server receives an encrypted request, essentially as an `EciesPayload` instance again, it uses a private key (for example, `MASTER_SERVER_PRIVATE_KEY`) to decrypt the original bytes and uses the encryption context to encrypt a response to the client.